Schum2137/Game-Tweaks-on-Linux/tweaks/fsr4-linux.md

 4. Launch the game.

+5. Select any form of available upscaling.

-5. Press `Insert` in-game to open the OptiScaler overlay.
+6. Press `Insert` in-game to open the OptiScaler overlay.

-6. Select **FSR 4** from the scaling options.
+7. Select **FSR 4** from the scaling options.

 ## 📌 Notes